 “Some of my most rewarding experiences and relationships were made through the process of recovering from these injuries and setbacks in order to return to compete,” said Boyer.
 “The motivation, inspiration and rehabilitative care that I experienced are things I want to pass on to others as a physical therapist.”

-The Hollidaysburg, Pa., native, now finishing up the graduate portion of the DPT program, decided to attend UB for a variety of reasons.
+The Hollidaysburg, Pa., native, decided to attend UB for a variety of reasons.
 “UB had the feeling of a family environment in every aspect of the college experience,” he said.
 “The professors and advisors I met made me feel comfortable that they would help me stay on track with my academic path and meet my goal of attending the physical therapy program.”

 UB’s Division I basketball team was also a key draw, and Boyer played four seasons with the Buffalo Bulls before playing professionally in Spain, Slovakia and the Czech Republic.
 UB highlights include a stint as the nation’s leader in assist-to-turnover ratio in 2010—the first Buffalo player to lead the nation in a statistical category since 1976—and being named to the Academic All-MAC men’s basketball team for excellence in athletics and academics.